sethbaird01/resume/README.md

-A single-page, one-column resume.
-The three main sections are experience, skills, and education.
+A brief overview of my experience, skills, and education.

 ### Build using PDFLaTeX